 Coloured lobster rope could be safer for whales: U.S. researchers

-A lobsterman throws additional fishing rope onto a pile in Rockland, Maine, in this 2009 file photo.
-(AP Photo/Pat Wellenbach)
+A lobster fisherman throws additional fishing rope onto a pile in Rockland, Maine, in 2009.
+(AP / Pat Wellenbach)

 Blake Davis, The Associated Press